Recurrent neural network: Continuous-time

 A continuous-time recurrent neural network (CTRNN) uses a system of ordinary differential equations to model the effects on a neuron of the incoming inputs.
+They are typically analyzed by dynamical systems theory.
+Many RNN models in neuroscience are continuous-time.

 For a neuron $i$ in the network with activation $y_{i}$, the rate of change of activation is given by: